 The day after we got our positive pregnancy test I started spotting, which is something I'd never experienced before except in an early miscarriage I had 2 months prior.
 None of my other pregnancies have ever been marked by much fear or worry but has been something I've battled a lot throughout this pregnancy.
 It has opened my eyes to how deeply miscarriage can affect a mother, regardless of how far along in the process the loss occurs.
-The spotting led me to reach out to a local midwife who recommended blood work which indicated low levels of progesterone leading us to start a higher dose progesterone supplementation.
-I've had spotting on and off throughout this pregnancy which we have monitored, but has been scary nonetheless, so you can imagine the joy we have felt making it to this point in the pregnancy.
+I got bloodwork done which indicated low levels of progesterone which led us to the decision of starting a progesterone supplement as a preventative measure.
+I've had spotting on and off throughout this pregnancy which we have monitored and been able to manage (my midwife has been wonderful in guiding us through all of this), but has been scary nonetheless, so you can imagine the joy we have felt making it to this point in the pregnancy.
 We are at term!!

-In addition to the spotting and progesterone supplementation (which has had its own degree of side effects with me being super sensitive to synthetic hormones), I have battled SPD (Symphisis Pubis Dysfunction) which has completely changed my activity level during this pregnancy.
+In addition to the spotting, I have battled mild SPD (Symphisis Pubis Dysfunction) which has completely changed my activity level during this pregnancy.
 Being a super active person, runner, gym-goer, this has been a huge adjustment.
-I'm so thankful for my Webster certified chiropractor who I have seen 2 times a week since around 20 weeks and my Birth Boot Camp core exercises (which I teach in my Food and Fitness for the Childbearing Year workshop) that have allowed at least some level of activity.
+I'm so thankful for my Webster certified chiropractor whom I have seen 2 times a week since around 20 weeks and my Birth Boot Camp core exercises (which I teach in my Food and Fitness for the Childbearing Year workshop) that have allowed at least some level of activity.
 The program is developed for pregnancy and can be tailored to almost any level on the days when I can barely move.

 I've decided to spend a little time each day for the remainder of this pregnancy documenting the things I'm experiencing since we are in the home stretch.
 As many of you know, these last couple of weeks from term to due date to delivery, the "place of in between" as one of my favorite pregnancy blogs has termed it, can be really trying on an expecting mother's patience.
 I knew I needed something to keep my mind in a positive place and, as an outward processor, writing has always been therapeutic for me.
 So this blog post is mostly for me, but I'm so thankful for anyone who wants to follow along.
 And it would be a huge bonus for me to get to encourage any other mamas in this same place with me!